open/close all folders

 - The part where Minion says that Hal has no records he includes the line, "He has accomplished nothing."
 Um, last time I checked they don't hand out jobs in the media to just any goober off the street.
 Especially not a major TV news broadcast station.
 You have to go to college for that and beat out other candidates for a job, even as a camera person.

 - Minion is exaggerating to make a point.
 The point being that Hal is a profoundly mundane person who hasn't really done anything impressive.
 Given what we know about him, it can be safely assumed that he most likely got below-average to average grades at school and college, isn't that great at his job and most likely hasn't excelled in any significant way or done anything of any particular note with his life.
-Generally, landing a decent job and gaining sufficient qualifications to enable you to do so isn't really considered to be exceptional, since that's pretty much the average that society expects of a functional member of society.
+Generally, landing a decent job and gaining sufficient qualifications to enable you to do so isn't really considered to be exceptional, since that's pretty much the minimum that society expects of a functional member of society.
 And while a job in the media isn't exactly something to sniff at, who really pays attention to the cameraperson?

 - So if the Megamind on the hoverbike was Minion, how did the dehydrator gun (used to free Roxy) get back to Megamind (used to save himself from his fall)?
 It's made from his binky, so it seems doubtful he has a second one.